Passero History, Family Crest & Coats of Arms

 The surname Passero was first found in the town of Mugello, with the Passerini family who moved south to Florence in the 10th century.
 Terranova dei Passerini is a comune in the Province of Lodi in the Italian region Lombardy about 50 kilometres (31 miles) southeast of Milan.

-Important Dates for the Passero family
+Early History of the Passero family

 This web page shows only a small excerpt of our Passero research.
 More information is included under the topic Early Passero History in all our PDF Extended History products and printed products wherever possible.